jamiebutterworth2016/machine-learning/supervised-learning.md

 Classification appears to be the most useful.

 ## Semi-supervised learning
-Tables usually don't have a classification column.\
+Tables don't usually start with a classification column.\
 Use unsupervised learning first to generate a classification column.\
 Then use supervised learning to then make predictions.